Who is Affected with ADHD?

 Support for Parents

-Tutoring, Coaching, Mentoring
+Tutoring, Coaching & Mentoring

-Clinical Study - Why ADHD is overdiagnosed
+Clinical Study - Why is ADHD overdiagnosed

-Coaching, Tutoring and
+Coaching, Tutoring &

 professional ADHD coach

 /tutor can help children to cope with, reduce or alleviate many ADHD symptoms.